davidzof/wattzap-ce/README.md

 -----------------

 Due to an issue with VLC and Java the 1.6r45 JVM is used on Mac OSX.
 Please make sure your changes are compatible with this version of the compiler/libraries.
-Note the latest FIT binary is Java 1.7 only.
+Note the latest FIT binary is Java 1.8 only.

+In order to support OSX on newer JVMs the video display will need to move to JavaFX in a later release.
+Otherwise run on JVM 1.6 but with no FIT import.

 Building
 --------